← Previous → Next Contents

 Consequently, Chocolate DOOM does not suffer from the engine incompatibilities that cause most source ports to flunk out before finishing E1M1.
 All of the normal DOOM things like F11 gamma correction and command line switches like –warp and –skill just work.
 However, as usual, sound is not identical to Vanilla DOOM because the sound code was omitted from the public release of DOOM source, and because we can't count on having an ISA Sound Blaster.

-Chocolate DOOM offers a command line switch to select which of the three variants of Vanilla DOOM Version 1.9 it should emulate, but normally it will do the right thing depending on the IWAD.
+Chocolate DOOM offers a command line switch to select which of the four variants of Vanilla DOOM Version 1.9 it should emulate, but normally it will do the right thing depending on the IWAD.

 Chocolate DOOM comes with a setup utility that is nicely reminiscent of the Vanilla DOOM one but has been updated to do what is needful.